 Any applicant for the Student Senate must fill out an application and submit it to the AS Program Coordinator, who will then work with the Office of Civic Engagement (OCE) Support Staff.

-The Senate Pro-Tempore will consult the Assistant Director for Student Representation & Governance during the Student Senate confirmation process, in order to confirm eligibility.
+The Senate Pro-Tempore will consult the Student Representation & Governance Advisor during the Student Senate confirmation process, in order to confirm eligibility.

 Students are only eligible to represent a single college within their major(s) or declared pre-major(s); if students are pursuing majors in separate WWU Colleges, then Student Senators are expected to choose one.
 Student Senators may not represent minors, or multiple WWU Colleges.